CD receivers buying guide

 Today's car stereos can do much more than just play music.
 Consider other options like these.

 - App control: Cutting-edge receivers are integrating software apps into the stereo.
-These new receivers vary in how they use apps, but they often include apps for streaming music from the Internet, navigation, and weather reports.
+These receivers vary in how they use apps, but they often work with apps for streaming music from the Internet, navigation, and weather reports.
 Some of them even let you hear updates from your Facebook and Tweeter feeds!
-Learn more about this in our article about mobile apps in the car.

 - GPS Navigation: Stereos with built-in navigation help prevent you from getting lost (or help you find your way if you do).
 The navigation screen is much larger than most portable navigators and you get the added luxury of touch screen controls for your stereo.

 - DVD playback: Being able to play standard DVDs on your car stereo is great if you want to build a mobile video system.
 But the real kicker is the touchscreen controls that come with it!
 If you don't need built-in navigation, a DVD receiver is a less expensive way to get that cool touchscreen interface.